Link Search Menu Expand Document

 EXAMPLE

-To backup a Stardog database called foobar:
+To create a backup of a Stardog database called foobar:

 $ stardog-admin db backup foobar